Devilish-Trio/AHKMediaController/README.md

 - Press "Windows + R" then "shell:startup" without quotation
 - Place the AHK script inside of the folder.
 You are done :)
 # How TO USE
-- Alt + Left/Right to change songs
+- Alt + Left/Right arrows to change songs
-- Alt + Spacebar to Pause
+- Alt + Spacebar to Pause/Play
 - Alt + Up/Down arrows to control volume